Review: accredited Short Courses 2022

 Short Courses brought to you by International Experts

-Participant of Gulf Coatings Conference 2022 can benefit from courses of 90 minutes duration covering a variety of current coatings topics.
+Participants of Gulf Coatings Conference 2022 could benefit from courses of 90 minutes duration covering a variety of current coatings topics.

-International experts will teach the basics, explain current professional practices and answer individual questions during these interactive sessions.
+International experts have taught the basics, explained current professional practices and answered individual questions during these interactive sessions.

-Additionally, new innovations will be discussed and highlighted with application examples explained.
+Additionally, new innovations were discussed and highlighted with application examples explained.

-All participants who attend the session in its entirety will receive a certificate accredited by Vincentz Network.
+All participants who attended the session in its entirety received a certificate accredited by Vincentz Network.